Internal Rate of Return

 It is one of the more straightforward methods for valuing an investment and is easily derived from the net present value (NPV) method and discounted cash flow (DCF) models.

-The internal rate of return is one of the most sophisticated tools available for investment appraisal.
-It is called internal as it doesn’t consider ‘external’ factors such as the following: inflation, cost of capital and risk-free rate.
+It is called internal as it doesn’t consider ‘external’ factors such as inflation, cost of capital, and the risk-free rate.
 Another name for IRR is discounted cash flow rate of return.

 Use the following process to calculate the internal rate of return on a project: